-- An action plan;
+- An action plan

-- A limited or fixed budget;
+- A limited or fixed budget

-- To create an MVP;
+- To create an MVP

-- For small projects with limited scope.
+- Small projects with limited scope.

-What are the advantages of the fixed price contract?
+What are the advantages of the fixed-price contract?

 Predictability.
 Every entrepreneur is looking for predictability in business.
 A company's strategy usually requires clear deadlines and numbers that find their place in the budget.
 Knowing the cost of software development in advance makes planning far simpler.
 It can be divided into parts so the cost is easily absorbed by the company's finances.

 Transparency.
-With specific requirements, a fixed budget and predetermined dates — there are no surprises.
+With specific requirements, a fixed budget, and predetermined dates — there are no surprises.

-Disadvantages of a fixed price contract
+Disadvantages of a fixed-price contract

-Advantages of using time and materials
+Advantages of using time & materials

 There is a general goal that should be achieved, but knowing how it will be achieved is not so important at the very beginning.
-This suits startups, medium and large enterprises.
-Decision making during the process underlies Agile project management methodology.
+This suits startups and medium and large companies.
+Decision-making during the process is a feature of Agile project management methodology.